vishaln15/solarillion.github.io/_posts/2018-02-10-standaloneruralmicrogrid.md

 icon: file-alt
 ---

-Our paper “Intelligent System Design Optimization with Dynamic Load Profile for a Stand-alone Rural Indian Microgrid” was presented at TPEC 2018.
+Our paper *Intelligent System Design Optimization with Dynamic Load Profile for a Stand-alone Rural Indian Microgrid* was presented at TPEC 2018.